rest-for-physics/restG4/examples/01.NLDBD/README.md

 **Event generator** : The event generator will launch neutrinoless double beta decays from the gas volume.

 **Command** : restG4 NLDBD.rml

+**Remark** : The second version of NLDBD.rml is used in order to force loading the remote materials file.
+Inside the GitHub workflow the remote materials file is downloaded and overwritten (except for the reference pipeline that still needs the old materials file).